idaholab/moose/modules/optimization/doc/content/getting_started/InvOptTheory.md

  &= \int_{\Gamma_R} \text{N}\cdot \left(T-T_{\infty} \right)~\text{d}\Gamma.
 \end{aligned}
 \end{equation}
-This derivative requires the solution from the forward problem $T$ to be included in the integral over the boundary $\Gamma_R$ which again results in a nonlinear optimization problem.
+This derivative requires the solution from the forward problem $T$ to be included in the integral over the boundary $\Gamma_R$ making this a nonlinear optimization problem.
+This derivative is used in the [Convective Boundary Condition Example](materialInv_ConvectiveBC.md).

 [comment5]: <> (% ----------------------------------------------------------------------------------------------------------%)

 ## PDE Derivative for Material Inversion id=sec:material_inversion

-In [#sec:forceInv] and [#sec:robinInv], the design parameters only exist in the load terms.
-Therefore, the derivatives of $g(x)$ with respect to the design parameters are only related to the form of the load function, not the Jacobian.
-In this section, we consider cases where the design parameters exist in the Jacobian term, which make the derivative calculation more convoluted.
-One such example is the material inversion, where we identify the thermal conductivity ($\kappa$) through experimentally measured temperature data points.
-Here, the derivative of $g(x)$ is taken with respect to $\kappa$.
+In [force inversion](#sec:forceInv) and [convective heat transfer inversion](#sec:robinInv), the design parameters only exist in the load terms.
+This made their derivatives of $g(x)$ with respect to the design parameters only related to the form of the load function, not the Jacobian.
+In this section, we consider material inversion where the design parameters exist in the Jacobian term.
+In the below derivatives, we identify the thermal conductivity ($\kappa$) by matching experimentally measured temperature data points.
+The derivative of $g(x)$ is taken with respect to $\kappa$.
 This requires the derivative of $\textbf{K}$ in [eq:discretePDE] leading to
 \begin{equation}\label{eq:kappa}
 \begin{aligned}
 \frac{\partial \hat{\text g}}{\partial\mathbf{p}} &=  \int\nabla\text{N}^{\top} \cdot \frac{\partial \kappa}{{\partial\mathbf{p}}}\cdot\nabla\text{N}~\text{d}\Omega \cdot\hat{\text T}\\